owenlow/crispy-parakeet/README.md

 ### TODO

-Add some sort of controller support.
+* Add some sort of controller support.
 It was out of scope for the hackathon.
+* Safer defaults and path/query handling